 Child sex trafficking victims have the right to a victim advocate Child sex trafficking victims testifying against their exploiter are provided supports in the courtroom Child sex trafficking victims' identifying information is protected from disclosure in court records Summary Not statutorily required.
 The court shall permit the victim to be accompanied by an individual to provide support to the victim during testimony.
-The prosecutor may file a motion asking the court to prohibit a victim's identifying information from being disclosed in testimony.
-If the motion is granted, the victim's identifying information will be protected from disclosure in criminal court records as well.
+State law provides safeguards against the release of identifying information, including a victim's address, telephone number, place of employment, and other locating information.
+Relevant Statute(s) None.
+Ohio Rev. Code Ann. § 2930.09 (Presence of victim at proceedings; individual providing support) Ohio Rev. Code Ann. § 2930.07 (Concealment of victim's or representative's address, telephone number and similar identifying facts)